-The AD7780 has two filter options.
+The AD7781 has two filter options.
 When the FILTER pin is low, the 16.7 Hz filter is selected; when the FILTER pin is high, the 10 Hz filter is selected.
-When the polarity of FILTER is changed, the AD7780 modulator and filter are reset immediately.
-DOUT/RDY is set high, and the ADC then begins conversions using the selected filter response.
-The first conversion requires the complete settling time of the filter.
+When the polarity of the FILTER pin is changed, the AD7781 modulator and filter are reset immediately.
+DOUT/RDY is set high, and the ADC begins conversions using the selected filter response.
+The first conversion requires the total settling time of the filter.
 Subsequent conversions occur at the selected update rate.
 The settling time of the 10 Hz filter is 300 ms (three conversion cycles), and the settling time of the 16.7 Hz filter is 120 ms (two conversion cycles).

-When a step change occurs on the analog input, the AD7780 requires several conversion cycles to generate a valid conversion.
-If the step change occurs synchronous to the conversion period, the settling time of the AD7780 must be allowed to generate a valid conversion.
+When a step change occurs on the analog input, the AD7781 requires several conversion cycles to generate a valid conversion.
+If the step change occurs synchronous to the conversion period, the settling time of the AD7781 must be allowed to generate a valid conversion.
 If the step change occurs asynchronous to the end of a conversion, an extra conversion must be allowed to generate a valid conversion.
-The data register is updated with all the conversions, but, for an accurate result, the user must allow for the
+The data register is updated with all the conversions, but, for an accurate result, the user must allow for the required time.

 Figure 20 and Figure 21 show the filter response for each filter.
-The 10 Hz filter provides greater than -45 dB of rejection in the stop band.
+The 10 Hz filter provides more than -45 dB of rejection in the stop band.
 The only external filtering required on the analog inputs is a simple R-C filter to provide rejection at multiples of the master clock.
-A 1 $k\Omega$ resistor in series with each analog input, a 0.01 μF capacitor from each input to GND, and a 0.1 μF capacitor from AIN(+) to AIN(-) are recommended.
+A 1 k $\Omega$ resistor in series with each analog input, a 0.01 $\mu F$ capacitor from each input to GND, and a 0.1 $\mu F$ capacitor from AIN(+) to AIN(-) are recommended.